Ways to manage your recovery

 This page has some general information about the things you can do to be in control of your recovery .

 Translated health information

-Top tips for safe health care
+Top tips for safe health care booklet

-This booklet is available in English and other languages.
+Available in English and other languages.

 The booklet is designed to help you, your family members, carers and other support people to get the most out of your health care.
 You can use the information in the booklet when you talk to your doctor and other healthcare providers, including nurses, pharmacists, specialists, allied health and mental health workers.

 A great way to understand what is happening with your health is to ask your doctor questions.
 This helps you take charge of your recovery.
 You can make better decisions about what is right for you.